 The NDIS allocates funds across various categories to ensure participants receive comprehensive support tailored to their needs.
 Two primary categories are:

-• Core Supports: This funding is versatile, covering everyday activities, consumables, and support needs to enhance participants’ independence and engagement with their communities.
+Core Supports: This funding is versatile, covering everyday activities, consumables, and support needs to enhance participants’ independence and engagement with their communities.
+While Core Supports don’t directly pay for rent, they can cover related living expenses.

 These categories work together to provide a holistic support system for NDIS participants.